AnswerDotAI/sqlite-minutils/README.md

 # sqlite-minutils

-A fork of sqlite-utils with CLI etc removed
+A fork of sqlite-utils with CLI etc removed.
+All copyrights are the same as the original project.